 calledname

-.
-For now, set the initial value toempty string
+type.
+For now, don't set an initial value and invokeinput()

-.
-Be sure to update the template to interpolate thename
+without arguments.
+Be sure to update the template to invoke and interpolate thename

 property at the end of the sentence. -